balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256[] memory amountsOut);
 ```

-This remove liquidity operation removes tokens from the pool in proportional amounts without causing price impact as `amountsOut` ratio received will be in the same pool token balances proportions.
+The preferred function for removing liquidity from a pool.
+Tokens are removed from the pool in proportional amounts, causing zero price impact and avoiding the swap fee charged when exiting non-proportional.
+Specifying an `exactBptAmountIn` ensures that the user will not be left with any dust.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |